-Madison Prep will recruit, hire and develop a quality staff for all positions within each school.
+Madison Prep will recruit, hire and develop quality staff for all positions within each school.
 Each school will have a nimble staffing model, with each position carrying additional collateral duties during the schools' first few years of growth.
 Madison Prep's staffing structure will be divided along four core functions: Executive Staff, Business Staff, Support Staff and Instructional Staff.
 This structure will ensure that the school remains focused on teaching and learning, that finance and compliance needs are met, that lines of communication and accountability are clear, and that everyone within the school community is accountable for student achievement and organizational excellence.
 It will also ensure that dollars are allocated where they are most needed - for teaching, learning and professional development.

-Staffing Plan
+A. Staffing Plan

-Madison Prep teachers and staff will work 9 hours per day (7:30am - 5:00pm CST) - excluding their 30 minute duty-free lunch break - to accommodate the school's longer school day (8am - 5:00pm CST).
-Teachers will also work 210 days per year, including professional development days, but will be given an individual planning period each day and a team planning period every Wednesday.
+Madison Prep teachers and staff will work 9 hours per day (7:30 am - 5:00 pm CST) - excluding their 30 minute duty-free lunch break - to accommodate the school's longer school day (8 am - 5:00 pm CST).
+Teachers will also work 227 days per year, which includes professional development days.
+Teachers will have 180 minutes of preparation time every two days and will have 120 minutes of team planning time each week.
 Compensation for this has been built into the budget.
-Madison Prep has also budgeted for a 2-week orientation at the beginning of the school year and a 4-week summer semester, which will operate on a reduced schedule with school ending at 2:25pm each day.
+Madison Prep has also budgeted for a 2-week orientation at the beginning of the school year and a 4-week summer semester, which will operate on a reduced schedule with school ending at 2:55pm each day (following the early release Monday schedule from the regular school year).
 Teachers will be compensated fairly for these extra hours as well.